Problem: ArcGIS Online SAML Authentication signing and encryption certificate renewal (2021)

 ArcGIS Online has a new SAML signing and encryption certificate available.
 This certificate is necessary when an organization has enabled signed requests or encrypted assertions.
-The previous SAML signing and encryption certificate expired on December 5th, 2019 and it is necessary to take action to ensure that your organization can continue to use your Enterprise Identity Provider (IDP).
-SAML enterprise logins that use the old certificate for signed requests or encrypted assertions continued to work until December 4th, 2019.
+The previous SAML signing and encryption certificate expires on September 28th, 2021 and it is necessary to take action to ensure that your organization can continue to use your Enterprise Identity Provider (IDP).
+SAML enterprise logins that use the old certificate for signed requests or encrypted assertions continue to work until September 27th, 2021.

 Solution or Workaround